-Key type lcon Description Function keys Press these keys labeled $F1$ to $F12$ to perform actions in programs.
-For example, pressing $F1$ may open help.
+Key type Icon Description Function keys Press these keys labeled F1 to F12 to perform actions in programs.
+For example, pressing F1 may open help.
 Each program uses different function keys for different purposes.
 See the program documentation to find out more about the function key actions.
-System keys Press these colored keys in combination with the FN key to perform specific actions.
-For more information, see "System key combinations" on page 27.
-Application key 1 X Press this key for quick access to shortcut menus and help assistants in Windows.
+System keys Press these colored keys in combination with the Fn key to perform specific actions.
+For more information, see "System key combinations" on page 28.
 Navigation keys Press these keys to move the cursor to the beginning of a line, to the end of a line, up the page, down the page, to the beginning of a document, or to the end of a document.
-Fn key Press the FN key in combination with a colored system key (such as STANDBY, STATUS, or S/PDIF) to perform a specific action.
-Arrow keys Press these keys to move the cursor up, down, right, or left.
-LCD brightness keys Press these colored keys in combination with the ${ m FN}$ key to control the screen brightness.
-Volume keys Press these colored keys in combination with the ${ m FN}$ key to increase or decrease the volume or to turn off all sound.
+Volume keys Press these colored keys in combination with the $F_N$ key to increase or decrease the volume or to turn off all sound.
+F N key Press the FN key in combination with a colored system key (such as STANDBY , STATUS , or PAUSE ) to perform a specific action.
 Windows key Press this key to open the Windows Start menu.
-This key can also be used in combination with other keys to open utilities like F (Search utility), R (Run utility), and E (Explorer utility).
+This key can also be used in combination with other keys to open utilities like ${\bf F}$ (Search utility), ${\bf R}$ (Run utility), and ${\bf E}$ (Explorer utility).
 Numeric keypad Use these keys to type numbers when the numeric keypad is turned on.
-Press $FN+PAD$ LOCK to turn on the numeric keypad.
+Press $FN+PAD\ LOCK$ to turn on the numeric keypad.
+Application key $\overline{\Sigma}$ Press this key for quick access to shortcut menus and help assistants in Windows.
+Arrow keys Press these keys to move the cursor up, down, right, or left.
+LCD brightness keys Press these colored keys in combination with the $F\!N$ key to control the screen brightness.